Location: Northwestern Romania (County: Maramures)

 One of the most important mining centers of Romania, Baia Mare has a history of more than 2,000 years of gold, silver, and other nonferrous metals extraction.
-First mentioned in 1329, Baia Mare has preserved some its medieval past around the main town square, Piata Libertatii.
+The town still preserves some its medieval past around its main town square: Piața Libertații (Circulus Fori).

 Another square, Piata Izvoarelor, houses Baia Mare's main open-air food market.